Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/MIGRATION_GUIDE.md

                   new AnalyzeDocumentRequest().setBase64Source(Files.readAllBytes(document.toPath())));
     ```

-  For the complete sample, see [Sample: KeyValuePair][Sample-AnalyzeAddOnKeyValuePair.
+  For the complete sample, see [Sample: KeyValuePair][Sample-AnalyzeAddOnKeyValuePair].

 - All prebuilt models can be seen [here][service_supported_models].
 If you wish to still use these models, please rely on the older
   `azure-ai-formrecognizer` library through the older service API versions.